-There is a wide literature starting with Laplacian Eigenmaps \cite{laplacianeigenmaps} and the diffusion maps algorithm \cite{diffusion} which gives a method of approximating the intrinsic Laplacian operator on an unknown Manifold.
+There is a wide literature starting with the Laplacian eigenmaps \cite{laplacianeigenmaps} and the diffusion maps \cite{diffusion} algorithms which give a method of approximating the intrinsic Laplacian operator on an unknown manifold.
 In this manuscript we let $\Delta$ be the negative definite Laplacian, also know as the Laplace-Beltrami operator.
 The basic strategy for estimating the Laplacian starts with a kernel function $K(\epsilon,x,y)$ which approximates the heat kernel on a manifold, for example $K(\epsilon,x,y) = e^{-\frac{|x-y|^2}{4\epsilon^2}}$, where we choose $\epsilon^2$ in the denominator so that $\epsilon$ has units of distance.
-Then for any $f$ we can estimate the integral operator by our quadrature formula
+Then for any $f$ we can estimate the integral operator